-Under the common rule of law, third party trade mark advertisements are only permitted with the trade mark owner's consent.
+Under the common rule of law, the use of third party trade mark in advertisements requires the trade mark owner's consent.
 Unauthorised third party trade mark advertising is prohibited and may be prosecuted.
 In general, advertising must be fair and authentic.